Tuesday, September 16, 2014 · by Tamara Aparton

 Jurors deliberated 3½ hours before finding 51-year-old Albert Taylor not guilty Friday of two counts of assault with a deadly weapon, one count of simple battery, and one count of terrorist threats.
 If convicted of all charges, Taylor faced up to two years in jail, said his attorney, Deputy Public Defender Jack Lamar.

 Taylor’s Aug.
 9 arrest stemmed from a longstanding feud with 52-year-old Rex Wallace over Taylor’s right to travel down Clementina Street near 8th Street.
-Taylor, a former massage therapist beset by a back injury, collected bottles and cans in the area.
+Taylor, a former massage therapist, click site for more details about it, beset by a back injury, collected bottles and cans in the area.
 Wallace, a homeless man who referred to himself as the street’s sheriff, had banned Taylor from the alley after arguing with him.

 On the day of the confrontation, Taylor spotted Wallace on nearby Natoma Street and reasoned that the coast was clear for him to take a shortcut through Clementina Street.
 However, Wallace was already returned and was lying on the alley’s sidewalk.
 As Taylor passed, Wallace raised his head and said, “What are you doing here?
 You’ve been 86’ed.”